-6. When you touch the START pad.
-The display changes to defrost time count down.
-The oven will beep during the DEFROST cycle.
-At beep, open the door and turn food over, separate or rearrange the food.
-Remove any portions that have thawed.
-The oven will not STOP during the beep unless the door is opened.
+- After you touch START, the display counts down the defrost time.
+The oven will beep once during the defrost cycle.
+At this time, open the door and turn, separate, or rearrange the food as needed.
+Remove any portions that have thawed then return frozen portions to the oven and touch START to resume the defrost cycle. - The oven will not stop during the beep unless the door is opened.